vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/scale/scale.md

    {tab(Terraform)}

+   {note:info}
+   Using Terraform is only available for [first-generation](/en/kubernetes/k8s/concepts/cluster-generations) clusters.
+   {/note}

    1. Make sure that OpenStack client [is installed](/en/tools-for-using-services/cli/openstack-cli#1_install_the_openstack_client) and [authenticate](/en/tools-for-using-services/cli/openstack-cli#3_complete_authentication) to the project.

    1. [Install Terraform and configure the environment](/en/tools-for-using-services/terraform/quick-start) if it is not already done.